Feed on Posts or Comments

 The use of the qualifier “today” sends the wrong message.
 Falconers were in the forefront of organizing conservation efforts for falcon populations pushed to the brink of extinction by indiscriminate pesticide use, and continue to be conservation-minded.
 I’m a bit sensitive on such usage coming from other conservation groups who should be allies, for there is a history there of short-changing falconers on the credit for the recovery of raptor populations, even though falconers contributed their time, money, effort, and often their own birds to captive breeding programs right from the start of the problem being noticed.

-3 Responses to “Michigan: Falconry Bill in the News”
+3 thoughts on “Michigan: Falconry Bill in the News

 Funke agreed, “Today, falconers are committed to the conservation of their species.”